cardboard-iguana/cardboard-iguana.com/log/2021-09-27-tryhackme-complete-beginner.md

 In general, this is the layer where security features like SSL are layered on.

 The SESSION layer (5) is responsible for actually connecting two machines and transmitting the data between them.
-Data is transmitted in a “session” — a successful connection between two systems.
+Data is transmitted in a "session" - a successful connection between two systems.

 This is the layer where packets live.

 The TRANSPORT layer (4) determines *how* data is sent in a session.
 This is where TCP and UDP (as protocols) live.

-TCP stands for “Transmission Control Protocol”.
+TCP stands for "Transmission Control Protocol".

-UDP stands for “User Datagram Protocol”.
+UDP stands for "User Datagram Protocol".
 One of the key aspects of UDP is that the *application* layer gets to decide how quickly packets are sent in a given session.
 ARP and DHCP both operate over UDP.

 The TCP transmission unit is the *segment*, while the UDP transmission unit is the *datagram*.

-IMPORTANT NOTE: Sessions ≠ connections!
+IMPORTANT NOTE: Sessions != connections!
 One session (a browser tab) may contain multiple connections (pipelined data).

 The NETWORK layer (3) is where routers live at, and is where packets of data are assembled and disassembled.